I was ten when I plowed head-first into a brick wall...intentionally.

 AFIREfi has emerged as a tool and a community.

-Part Financial guide and part Time stooge, this is so much more than just another budget app.
-It is a safe space to dream, plan and make damn sure we stay true to ourselves.
+Part Life Design Tool and part Financial Planner, this is a safe space to dream, plan and make damn sure we stay true to ourselves.

 It has been a transformative two-year journey from conception to launch; when yellow lines appear now, I glance around and see friendships, built brick by brick over time who help me find my brakes.
 I will always wear my skates; the world needs me to, just as we need you to be at your best and share your gifts with the world.